merely-useful/py-rse/index.md

 1. Which file format do you find easier to work with?
 2. What other factors should influence your choice of a configuration file syntax?

+Note: we will be referencing the code in YAML format in the rest of this book.

 ### Configuration consistency {#config-ex-consistency}

 In order for a data processing pipeline to work correctly,